Transfer Function Mathematics

 Examples of Application

 Ĥ1 can be useful in seismic reflection near a peripheral noise source such as the ocean or a busy highway.
 Seismic reflection is used to map underground structures during searches for fossil fuels or aquifers.
-In this situation, a shaker forces a signal into the ground with sensors located some distance away.
-The sensors receive not just seismic reflections of the shaker vibration but also noise from the peripheral sources.
+A shaker forces a signal into the ground with sensors located some distance away.
+The sensors receive seismic reflections of the shaker vibration as well as noise from the peripheral sources.

 Ĥ2 can be useful in situations where a low-sensitivity (i.e., high quantization noise, large input measurement noise) force transducer is mounted between a shaker and a massive device under test (DUT).
-In this situation, a transducer is used for control and reference (input X).
+A transducer is used for control and reference (input X).
 In addition, high-sensitivity (i.e., low quantization noise) accelerometers are mounted at critical response locations (outputs Y(n)) on the DUT.
-The result is an input/reference signal with large noise power and an output/response signal with no noise power. Ĥ2 an ideal estimator in this case.
+The result is an input/reference signal with large noise power and an output/response signal with no noise power. Ĥ2 is an ideal estimator in this case.

 Similar to the Ĥ1 seismic reflection example, Ĥv can be useful in geophysical monitoring near a noise source such as the ocean or a busy highway.
 Geophysical monitoring predicts earthquakes and volcanic eruptions.
-Here, sensors receive signals from seismic activity and noise from the peripheral sources.
+The sensors receive signals from seismic activity and noise from peripheral sources.

 Txy can be useful during a comparison of the power of two signals, X and Y, emanating from two different devices and driven by two different shakers.
 In this case, the cross-spectral density should be zero or close to zero.